HL7/davinci-deqm/input/pagecontent/guidance.md

  Depending on the specific Measure and Interaction, *[Default Profiles]* from DEQM, QI Core, and CQFM are used in the evaluation of a measure and referenced by a MeasureReport.
 These profiles apply to *any resource* that does not otherwise have an explicit profile assigned by the  implementation guide.
 Note that several DEQM [Profiles] are  derived from QI Core profiles and are used as the default instead of the corresponding QI Core profile.
 Refer to the [QI Core] implementation guide for examples of how to represent data involved in calculation of quality measures.

+[QI Core Practitioner], [QI Core Organization], and [QI Core Coverage] profiles have replaced respective DEQM specific profiles and are used to model reporters and participating practitioners and organizations.

 ### Negation Patterns for Quality Measures

 ​Refer to the Quality Measure Implementation Guide for guidance on [negation patterns in quality measurements].
 Note that implementations processing negated data may not be returned with a single code, but rather a value set identifier represented by the [Valueset Reference extension] which are part of the QI Core profiles, and should consider data with the appropriate value set identifier as satisfying the criteria for value set membership.
 The negation pattern for the MedicationRequest resource is demonstrated in the [Single Indv Vte Report Option 7] example.